OperationSpark/high-school-prep/README.md

 We want everyone to try their hand at software development!
 It is highly probable that if you enjoy this material, there's a fantastic career waiting for you in software engineering!

-Operation Spark offers the quickest path to employment as a software engineer:

-1. **Prep:** The Prep program is the first phase of Operation Spark journey.
-You can complete Prep program on any Internet connected computer, whether at home, at school, or at the library.
-You and your teacher and fellow students can form a software club, and together work on the Prep material.

-2. **Bootcamp:** (Prerequisites : Prep)

 To secure your spot in a Bootcamp, in seven steps, you must exhibit desire, commitment, grit and aptitude by **complete all of the following, in order**.
 It should take you between 10 to 25 hours to complete and must be done at least a week or two before the start of class.